szymonograbek/expo-android-pedometer/README.md

 ## Notes

 - The module only works on Android devices with a built-in step counter sensor
-- Background tracking requires a persistent notification due to Android's background service restrictions
+- Background tracking requires a persistent notification
 - Historical step data is stored locally on the device

+## TODO
+[] Optional sync to Health Connect
+[] Ability to disable notification and background sync [] More options to customize the notification
+[] Organize code

 ## License